dgroomes/react-playground/esbuild/README.md

 ## Instructions

-Follow these instructions to build and server the program:
+Follow these instructions to build and serve the program:

 1. Install the dependencies
     * `npm install`